brechtm/rinohtype/README.rst

 * development of professional-looking stylesheets and document templates
-* volunteering to be a maintainer: fix issues that pop up when new versions of dependencies are released (Python, Sphinx, ...)
+* volunteering to be a maintainer: fix issues that pop up when new versions of dependencies are released (Python, Sphinx, ...), or handling platform-specific regressions (development is mainly on macOS).
 * help with maintaining and improving the documentation
 * development of new features, e.g. widow/orphan handling, Knuth-Plass line breaking, mathematics typesetting, performance improvements, ...